leocengia/SCI-repo/README.md

 > accompanying adult of the same
 > sex.

+**Agent-normalized template text**

+Children younger than [xx] may use public baths with an accompanying adult of the opposite sex.
+Or Children younger than [xx] may use public baths with an accompanying adult of the same sex.

 **Important information**

 Public baths should be enabled in the Ryokan facilities module in Partner Central when using this template.

+<a id="template-107"></a>

 #### Template 107: Appropriate swimwear required in pool (191)